Stade Félix Bollaert, Lens, 17.06.1984

 Having been held in the opening match against Portugal Jupp Derwall’s side were desperate to get their tournament back on track in the city of Lens against Romania, who like Portugal were making their first appearance at the European Championship finals.
 Like the opening fixture against Portugal, the match would be Germany’s first competitive encounter against the Balkan nation.

-Derwall opted for a far more attacking formation than in the opening group fixture, with the biggest changes taking place in midfield where the the defensively-minded Wolfgang Rolff and Guido Buchwald were replaced by the more mobile Lothar Matthäus and Norbert Meier.
+Derwall opted for a far more attacking formation than in the opening group fixture, with the biggest changes taking place in midfield where the the defensively-minded Wolfgang Rolff and Guido Buchwald would be replaced by the more mobile Lothar Matthäus and Norbert Meier.
 The Nationaltrainer’s intentions were made clear by the selection of a three-man attack, with skipper Karl-Heinz Rummenigge leading the line alongside Klaus Allofs and Rudi Völler.

 Led out by Dutch referee Jan Keizer, the two teams took to the field on what was a bright afternoon in the northern French city of Lens, with Germany in their familiar white shirts and black shorts and the Romanians in an all-red change kit.